letrongminh/Automated-Document-Banking/README.md

 │   └── requirements.txt                        # Dependencies for notebooks
 └── README.md                                  # Project documentation
 ```
-# Getting started
+# Installation & Deployment

-To get starte with this project, we need to do the following
+To get started with this project, follow these steps:

-## Prepare enviroment
+## Prepare environment
-Install all dependencies dedicated to the project in local
+Install all dependencies dedicated to the project locally:

 ```bash
 python -m venv .venv